simonpcouch/pal/tests/testthat/_snaps/utils.md

-# .last_pal is up to date with most recent pal
+# .pal_last is up to date with most recent pal

     Code
-      .last_pal
+      .pal_last
     Message

       -- A cli pal using claude-3-5-sonnet-20240620.